Effective Date: December 15, 2017

 In compliance with the Privacy Shield Principles, DCI commits to resolve complaints about our collection or use of your personal information.
 DCI will investigate and attempt to resolve any complaints or disputes regarding the collection or use of your EU & Swiss Personal Data within 45 days of receiving your complaint.

 For any unresolved Privacy Shield complaints, DCI has agreed to cooperate with the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to data transferred from the EU and Switzerland in the context of the employment relationship.
 Privacy Shield also affords the opportunity, under certain conditions, for the individual to invoke binding arbitration.

-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact DCI by email to the VP of Operations, with “Privacy Shield” in the subject line:
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact DCI by email to the Information Security & Compliance Manager, with “Privacy Shield” in the subject line: